Ministry of Transportation (Bahrain)

 The Ministry of Transportation and Telecommunication is a government ministry of Bahrain.
 It is headquartered on the 9th, 32nd, and 33rd floors of the East Tower of Bahrain Financial Harbour in Manama.
+The ministry was previously called the Ministry of Transportation from its establishment on August 25, 1975 until its abolition on December 11, 2006.
+On February 12, 2012, the ministry was re-established, with the Ministry of Communications being incorporated into it, and the name of the ministry became the Ministry of Transportation and Telecommunications.